Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 Small, locally-sensitive store-owners have the capacity to be highly responsive to the needs of their customers, and their customers have the capacity to appreciate that responsiveness by continuing to show up and purchase.

-In contrast, franchise owners for big-box stores are driven by profit expectations from elsewhere, and cannot afford to take actions such as setting aside one quiet morning per month as a fragrance-free time for autistics and other chemically-sensitive people to visit (the way a local hair-cutting spa sometimes does).
+In contrast, franchise owners for big-box stores are driven by profit expectations and other priorities from elsewhere, and cannot afford to take actions such as setting aside one quiet morning per month as a fragrance-free time for autistics and other chemically-sensitive people to visit (the way a local hair-cutting spa sometimes does).

 Franchise owners for big-box stores cannot switch their “muzak” for recorded water and bird sounds.